jenniening/Pursearch/README.md

 <img src="https://github.com/jenniening/Pursearch/blob/master/demo/Homepage.png" width="771"></img>
 ### Input Page:
 1. User can choose to crop image or not.
 Crop image is defualt and means that handbag will be first detected from input image.
 However, handbag detection might be failed, in that case, user should choose to use No Crop.<br>
-2. User can shoose different price and retailer for handbag recommendation.
+2. User can shoose different price and retailer for handbag recommendation.<br>
 <img src="https://github.com/jenniening/Pursearch/blob/master/demo/Input.png" width="771" ></img>
 ### Result Page:
 <img src="https://github.com/jenniening/Pursearch/blob/master/demo/Pursearchresult.png" width="771" ></img>